PoC: https://github.com/chebuya/CVE-2024-30850-chaos-rat-rce-poc

 Introduction

-CHAOS RAT is a open-source1 remote administration tool targeting Windows and Linux systems, most notably employed during cryptomining campaigns 2 observed by TrendMicro.
+CHAOS RAT is an open-source remote administration tool targeting Windows and Linux systems, most notably employed during cryptomining campaigns 1 observed by TrendMicro.
 I was able to discover an authenticated command injection vulnerability that can be chained with an XSS to execute commands on the RAT server.

 I choose to look at CHAOS in more depth because of its apparent popularity (2.2k stars on github by the time of writing) and I am pretty familiar with golang.